Don Marino Garcia Villalba1

 F, #25510, b.
 24 December 1824, d.
 25 May 1915

-Adeline Louisa Maria de Horsey was born on 24 December 1824 at King Street, Berkeley Square, London, England.1 She was the daughter of Spencer Horsey de Horsey and Lady Louisa Maria Judith Rous.1 She married, firstly, Lt.-Gen. Sir James Thomas Brudenell, 7th Earl of Cardigan, son of Sir Robert Brudenell, 6th Earl of Cardigan and Penelope Anne Cooke, on 20 September 1858.1 She married, secondly, Don Antonio Manuel de Lancastere Soldana, Conde de Lancastere on 28 August 1873 at Roman Catholic Chapel, King Street, Marylebone, London, England.1,2 She died on 25 May 1915 at age 90 at Deene Park, Corby, Northamptonshire, England.3 She was buried on 28 May 1915.3 Her will was probated in August 1915, at £16,425 gross, and £9,199 net.3
+Adeline Louisa Maria de Horsey was born on 24 December 1824 at King Street, Berkeley Square, London, EnglandG.1 She was the daughter of Spencer Horsey de Horsey and Lady Louisa Maria Judith Rous.1 She married, firstly, Lt.-Gen. James Thomas Brudenell, 7th Earl of Cardigan, son of Robert Brudenell, 6th Earl of Cardigan and Penelope Anne Cooke, on 20 September 1858.1 She married, secondly, Don Antonio Manuel de Lancastere Soldana, Conde de Lancastere on 28 August 1873 at Roman Catholic Chapel, King Street, Marylebone, London, EnglandG.1,3 She died on 25 May 1915 at age 90 at Deene Park, Corby, Northamptonshire, EnglandG.4 She was buried on 28 May 1915.4 Her will was proven (by probate) in August 1915, at £16,425 gross, and £9,199 net.4

-As a result of her marriage, Adeline Louisa Maria de Horsey was styled as Countess of Cardigan on 20 September 1858.
 From 20 September 1858, her married name became Brudenell.
+After her marriage, Adeline Louisa Maria de Horsey was styled as Countess of Cardigan on 20 September 1858.
 From 28 August 1873, her married name became de Lancastere Soldana.
-She wrote the book My Recollections, published 1909.1
+She wrote the book My Recollections, published 1909 (ASIN: 1103252518.)1

 Citations